The Rural Voices Gathering 2024

 Event Format

-The Rural Voices Gathering will be held virtually via Zoom on November 20 and 27, with local, in-person community discussion groups to meet between the virtual dates.
-Participation in all sessions is strongly encouraged, but not mandatory.
+The Rural Voices Gathering took place virtually via Zoom on November 20 and 27, 2024, with local, in-person community discussion groups meeting between the virtual sessions.

-Between November 20 – 27, smaller in-person community meetings are scheduled to take place across the province.
-During these meetings, Rural Voices participants will continue to explore themes and discussions brought forward during the first virtual session on Nov 20, moving into the ‘Design’ phase of community-driven solutions for health and wellness.
+Between the virtual sessions, smaller in-person community meetings took place across the province.
+These gatherings built on discussions from the first virtual session, advancing into the ‘Design’ phase of community-driven solutions for health and wellness.

 Part 1: Wednesday, November 20 (8:30am – 1:00pm PT)